 In America immigration is no longer what is used to be.
 When North and South America where discovered by Europeans the population density was far below that of the Old World of Europe, Asia and Africa.
 That is what has permitted free immigration for 400 years to the New World.
 But now population density is too much everywhere and there is no more ability to welcome and absorb more immigrants without great harm to the environment and eventually the economy.

-Overpopulation was understood in the 1960's and people began to cut back on there family size in the well educated western countries.
-But unfortunately immigration was not controlled and in the USA 50 million people have been added from immigration in the past 40 years, doing great harm to the environment.
+Overpopulation was understood in the 1960's and people began to cut back on their family size in the well-educated western countries.
+Unfortunately, immigration was not controlled and in the USA 50 million people have been added from immigration in the past 40 years, doing great harm to the environment.
 This unchecked population increase is the main reason for global warming, global poverty and extinction of animal species, raising cancer rates, and other environmental destruction, and it will get much worse soon unless countries act one by one to establish strict governmental policies.
 Education was tried in the 60's and it has failed to solve the problem, and in fact it never could if one thinks such a policy though long term.

 MORE ON PORNOGRAPHY

 It is necessary for governments to ban pornography so that individuals can avoid pornographic addiction.